osmanyildiz98/java-course-patika/practices/calculate_area_of_triangle/README.md

 ## Step 4: Displaying the Result

-Once the area is successfully calculated, it is displayed to the user with a message indicating the area of the triangle.
+<br>Once the area is successfully calculated, it is displayed to the user with a message indicating the area of the triangle.

 ---